neoamos/nostr_tools_ex/README.md

 NostrTools deals with events, filters and protocol messages and provides helper functions to manage these.
 It does not try to solve application specific issues such as event storage or websocket connections.

 There is a lot of NIPs functionality that still needs to be implemented.
+If you use this library and expand its functionality, please share the changes.

-Credit to [sgiath](https://git.sr.ht/~sgiath/) for the [crypto library](https://git.sr.ht/~sgiath/secp256k1) and the initial implementation of the protocol.
+Credit to [sgiath](https://git.sr.ht/~sgiath/) for the [crypto library](https://git.sr.ht/~sgiath/secp256k1) and the initial implementation.

-# Installation
+## Installation
 The package can be installed by adding `nostr_tools` to your list of dependencies in mix.exs:

 ```